 Mick Taylor was lead guitarist for The Stones at the time.
 This was one of his earliest songs with the band - he replaced Brian Jones, who died in 1969.

-Mick Taylor, in 1979, said: "Can't You Hear Me Knocking is one of my favorites.
+In 1979, Taylor said: "Can't You Hear Me Knocking is one of my favorites.
 (The jam at the end) just happened by accident; that was never planned.
 Towards the end of the song I just felt like carrying on playing.
 Everybody was putting their instruments down, but the tape was still rolling and it sounded good, so everybody quickly picked up their instruments again and carried on playing.
 It just happened, and it was a one-take thing.
-A lot of people seem to really like that part." (thanks, Bertrand - Paris, France for above 4)
+A lot of people seem to really like that part." (thanks, Bertrand - Paris, France for above 2)

 This was featured on the video game Guitar Hero II. (thanks, Cliff - Burkesville, KY)